 “The Christian funeral is a liturgical celebration of the Church.
 The ministry of the Church in this instance aims at expressing efficacious communion with the deceased, at the participation in that communion of the community gathered for the funeral, and at the proclamation of eternal life to the community” (Catechism of the Catholic Church, no. 1684).

 Because of our belief not only in the immortality of the soul but also in the resurrection of the body, the Church professes hope in the face of death and acts with charity in the funeral rites.

-You do not have to wait until your loved one has passed away before you contact Sister Rose for funeral planning!
+You do not have to wait until your loved one has passed away before you contact us for funeral planning!
 Many families will make arrangements ahead of time.
 Although it can feel morbid to discuss these arrangements, it is a prudent and compassionate course of action that can take a lot of stress and uncertainty away from family members and allow them to focus on the celebration of life.

 Is Cremation Permitted?